mcp-builder

 This is the description your AI agent reads to decide when to run this skill — the better it matches your request, the more reliably it fires.

 Model Context Protocol (MCP) server integration mastery.
 Building custom MCP servers, standardizing tool exposes, managing standardized communication between large language models and localized datasets, securing boundary contexts, and architecting resource schemas.
-Use when modifying, extending, or building custom toolsets for AI platforms relying on the MCP standard.About this skill
+Use when modifying, extending, or building custom toolsets for AI platforms relying on the MCP standard.Key capabilities

 Hallucination Traps (Read First)